DILCISBoard/E-ARK-CSIP/implementation/index.md

 However, we would like to note that the purpose of this specification is to support Information Package interoperability.
 As such we believe that even if a storage solution does not allow implementing the physical folder structure as the native AIP storage structure, it is still possible to implement the physical structure described below for SIPs, DIPs and the import/export of AIPs.
 While the repository needs to support an extra transformation (i.e. Common Specification IP to internal AIP and vice versa), it allows still to use the tools created by other users of the common specification, transfer AIPs more easily to new repository systems or storage solutions, and establish cross-repository duplicated storage solutions.

 ## 4.1.
-Folder structure of the CS IP Information Package
+Folder structure of the CS IP
-The CS IP Information Package folder structure is presented in Figure 8 below.
+The CS IP folder structure is presented in Figure 8 below.
 The structure follows directly the principles of the conceptual data model by dividing the components of the package into stand-alone folders for representations, metadata, and other components.

 <a name="fig8"></a>
 ![IP Folder Structure](cs_ip_struct_fig_8.png "CS IP Information Package folder structure.")